Karl-Heinz Schnellinger

-Karl-Heinz Schnellinger (born 31 March 1939) is a German former footballer who played as a defender.
+Karl-Heinz Schnellinger (31 March 1939 – 20 May 2024) was a German footballer who played as a defender.
 An athletic and hard-tackling player, with a strong physique, he was nicknamed the "Volkswagen" for his continuity of performance, both in quantity and in quality, and for his versatility; indeed, although he was usually deployed as a full-back, he was capable of playing anywhere along the back, and could also play as a centre-back, as a sweeper, or even as a defensive midfielder.
-In his prime he was often considered one of the best and most complete left-backs in the world in his era, rivaled only by Giacinto Facchetti, Nilton Santos and Silvio Marzolini.
+He was one of the first successful German footballers abroad.
+In his prime he was often considered one of the best and most complete left-backs in the world in his era, rivaled only by Giacinto Facchetti, Nílton Santos and Silvio Marzolini.

 Club career

 Schnellinger was born in Düren (then in Rhine Province, Prussia, today North Rhine-Westphalia).
+After his appearance at the 1958 World Cup in Sweden at the age of 19, he signed for 1.
+FC Köln.
+Four years later, he won the German Championship with Köln, and was awarded the German Footballer of the Year.
+Following his performances at the 1962 FIFA World Cup, he received the third most votes for the Ballon d'Or.

-He won the German Championship with 1.
-FC Köln in 1962, and was awarded the (Footballer of the Year (Germany)), performed well in the 1962 FIFA World Cup and was subsequently named in the tournament's 'Dream-Team'.
-After Schnellinger had left Köln for A.C.
-Mantova in 1963, his debut in Serie A came in a match against A.C.
+Schnellinger left Köln for A.C.
+Mantova in 1963 and his debut in Serie A came in a match against A.C.
 Milan which ended in a surprising 4–1 victory for Mantova.
 However, he played there only for one season before he was signed by A.S.
 Roma in 1964 when they won the Coppa Italia, and finally by A.C.
 Milan in 1965, being transferred along with Roma teammates Antonio Valentín Angelillo and Angelo Sormani.
-He played nine seasons with the Rossoneri, obtaining several successes both at the national and European level.
-He was one of the first successful German footballers abroad.
+He played nine seasons with the Rossoneri, obtaining several successes both at the national and European level, including winning the 1969 European Cup final against AFC Ajax.

 Schnellinger left Milan in 1974, and retired after a season back in his native Germany with Tennis Borussia Berlin.